TAMARA ZILOVIC

 ABOUT ME -

-Much of the work I did at CMU focused on incorporating human factors engineering into modern digital design, working to create a safer and more beautiful tomorrow.
-My primary interests lie at the intersection of the digital + physical, and how we use technology to navigate an increasingly complex world.
+My primary interests lie at the intersection of the digital + physical, and how we use technology to navigate an increasingly complex (and AI-enabled) world.

 In my ‘past’ life, I worked in architecture + fashion ... tangential fields that gave me a crash course in understanding how to design for and communicate with people (... and how to think on your feet while putting out proverbial fires at New York Fashion Week!).